Kieran O'Reilly (performer): Sport

 O’Reilly was a member of the Sportsworld A.C. in Dublin.
 He competed in both track and cross-country.
-In 1999, at just 19 years of age, O’Reilly finished 7th in the National Under 23 Irish Championships in the 400m, with Olympians Paul Oppermann taking gold and James Nolan taking bronze.
+In 1999, at 19 years of age, O’Reilly finished 7th in the National Under 23 Irish Championships in the 400m, with future Olympians Paul Oppermann taking gold and James Nolan taking bronze.

-O’Reilly joined Mount Tallant Boxing Club in 1996 where he was trained by former double Olympian, Mick Dowling.
+O’Reilly joined Mount Tallant Boxing Club in 1996 where he was trained by former double Olympian Mick Dowling.
 In 1998 O’Reilly won the Dublin and Leinster Novice Middleweight Boxing Titles.
 In 1999 he won the Dublin and Leinster Intermediate Light-Heavyweight Boxing Titles, defeating Martin Sweeney of Phoenix Boxing Club in the Leinster final.
 In 2002, O’Reilly was defeated by Jamie Power of St. Francis Boxing Club in the quarter-finals of the National Irish Junior Championships.
 In 2003, O’Reilly won gold at the World Police and Fire Games in Barcelona in the Intermediate Light-Heavyweight division.